-On March 4, 2013, Mr. Colangelo and Vericel entered into an Employment Agreement (the "Colangelo Employment Agreement") and Mr. Colangelo became our new Chief Executive Officer.
-Mr. Colangelo received an annual base salary of \$505,000 for 2016, which is reviewed annually by the Compensation Committee.
+On March 4, 2013, Mr. Colangelo and Vericel entered into an Employment Agreement, which was amended on September 14, 2017 (the "Colangelo Employment Agreement").
+As of March 11, 2019, Mr. Colangelo's current annual base salary is \$634,000, which is reviewed annually by the Compensation Committee.
 Mr. Colangelo is also eligible to receive cash incentive compensation as determined by the Compensation Committee.
-Mr. Colangelo is compensation is currently 60% of his base salary.
-Under the Colangelo Employment Agreement, Mr. Colangelo is eligible to receive stock option and other equity awards from time to time at the discretion of the Compensation Committee.
+Mr. Colangelo's target annual incentive compensation is currently 70% of his base salary.
+Under the Colangelo Employment Agreement, Mr. Colangelo is eligible to receive stock options and other equity awards from time to time at the discretion of the Compensation Committee.

-In the event of his termination without Cause or by Mr. Colangelo for Good Reason (as such terms are defined in the Colangelo Employment Agreement), Vericel shall pay Mr. Colangelo an amount equal to twelve months of his then-current base salary in equal installments over the one-year period following the date of termination of his employment and Mr. Colangelo shall continue to vest in his equity awards during such one-year period.
-In lieu of the payments and benefits described in the preceding sentence,. in the event of his termination within twelve months following a Change in Control by Vericel without Cause or by Mr. Colangelo for Good Reason, Vericel shall pay Mr. Colangelo a lump sum amount equal to (i) eighteen months of his then-current base salary and (ii) his target incentive bonus for such year.
-In either event, subject to Mr. Colangelo's co-payment of premiums at the active employee's rate, Mr. Colangelo would also be entitled to continued participation in our company-sponsored group health, dental and vision programs for twelve months following the date of termination.
-Mr. Colangelo's right to receive any severance payment and to continue his participation in such benefit programs is conditioned upon and subject to Mr. Colangelo's signing and not revoking a general release of claims.
+In the event of a termination of Mr. Colangelo's employment by Vericel without Cause or by Mr. Colangelo for Good Reason (as such terms are defined in the Colangelo Employment Agreement), Vericel shall pay Mr. Colangelo an amount equal to twelve months of his then-current base salary in equal installments over the one-year period following the date of termination of his employment, all of Mr. Colangelo time-based equity awards that would have vested during such one-year period shall vest and become exercisable or nonforfeitable upon the date of termination and, if Mr. Colangelo was participating in Vericel's group health plan immediately prior to his date of termination and elects COBRA coverage, Vericel shall pay Mr. Colangelo a monthly cash payment equal to the full monthly COBRA premium until the earlier of twelve months following termination or the end Mr. Colangelo's

+COBRA health continuation period.
+In the event that Mr. Colangelo breaches the restrictive covenants set forth in the Colangelo Employment Agreement during the severance period, Vericel may cease severance payments to Mr. Colangelo.
+In lieu of the payments and benefits described above, in the event of the termination of Mr. Colangelo's employment by Vericel without Cause or by Mr. Colangelo for Good Reason, in either case within eighteen months following a Change in Control (as defined in the Colangelo Employment Agreement), (i) Vericel shall pay Mr. Colangelo a lump sum amount equal to (A) 1.5 times the sum of his base salary and his target bonus for the year in which the termination occurs plus (B) a pro-rated portion of his target bonus for the year of termination, (ii) if Mr. Colangelo was participating in Vericel's group health plan immediately prior to his date of termination and elects COBRA coverage, Vericel shall pay Mr. Colangelo a monthly cash payment equal to the full monthly COBRA premium until the earlier of eighteen months following termination or the end of Mr. Colangelo's COBRA health continuation period, and (iii) all time-based equity awards held by Mr. Colangelo shall immediately vest and become fully exercisable or nonforfeitable as of the date of termination.
+Mr. Colangelo's right to receive any severance payment and benefits is conditioned upon and subject to Mr. Colangelo's signing and not revoking a general release of claims.

 In addition, during his employment and after termination of the Colangelo Employment Agreement, Mr. Colangelo has agreed to keep Vericel's confidential information in confidence and trust and has agreed not to use or disclose such confidential information without Vericel's written consent except as necessary in the ordinary course of performing his duties to Vericel.
-During the term of the Colangelo Employment Agreement and for a period of twelve months thereafter Mr. Colangelo has also agreed not to compete with Vericel and not to solicit employees, customers or suppliers of Vericel.
+During the term of the Colangelo Employment Agreement and for a period of eighteen months thereafter Mr. Colangelo also agreed not to compete with Vericel and not to solicit employees, customers or suppliers of Vericel.